-If you choose to enter into an IVA, there will be fees involved.
-The level of any fees taken will be decided by your creditors and any genuine costs in relation to your IVA may also be claimed back.
+If you choose to enter into an Individual Voluntary Arrangement (IVA), there will be fees involved.
+The level of any fees taken will be decided by your creditors.
+The costs in relation to your IVA may also be claimed back.

-You will only be charged a fee if your Individual Voluntary Arrangement is accepted.
+You will only be charged a fee if your IVA is accepted.

-All cost are built in to your monthly payment.
+All costs are built into your monthly payment.

 Once your IVA has been accepted, the fees you pay will be:

-A licensed insolvency practitioner must act as nominee on an IVA.
-This fee covers the professional costs and charges involved in arranging your IVA, including:
+A licensed insolvency practitioner must act as Nominee of an IVA.
+This fee covers the professional costs involved in arranging your IVA, including:

-preparing your IVA proposal – which sets out the proposed terms of your IVA and provides your lenders with a detailed snapshot of your finances, and arranging the creditors meeting.
-It will typically be between £1,000 and £3,000 and is often capped to an amount equal to your first 4-6 months’ IVA payments.
+It will typically be between £1,000 and £3,000 and is often capped to an amount equal to your first 4-6 months IVA payments.

-The Nominee’s fee will be paid first before any payments are made to your Creditors.
+The Nominee’s fee will often be paid first, before any payments are made to your creditors.

-Disbursements are payments made to third parties involved in your IVA, to cover essentials such as the registration fee that comes with being added to the insolvency register.
+Disbursements are payments made to third parties to cover essentials such as the cost of registering the IVA with the Insolvency Service and the insurance (bond), which is a legal requirement.

 How much you will pay in fees will be clearly set out in your IVA proposal.
-They must be approved by your lenders and may be changed before the proposal is accepted.
+They must be approved by your creditors and may be changed before the proposal is accepted.

 We do not directly provide solutions, we offer a no obligation referrals to trusted providers of appropriate solutions and receive a fee from these providers if customers agree to these solutions.
-All our insolvency practitioners that we work with are authorised to act as insolvency practitioners in the UK, by The Insolvency Practitioner’s Association or the Institute of Chartered Accountants in England and Wales.
+All of the insolvency practitioners that we work with are authorised to act as insolvency practitioners in the UK, by The Insolvency Practitioner’s Association or the Institute of Chartered Accountants in England and Wales.